stereosuper/longue-vue/template/docs/documentation/cms/README.md

 [Alban 🔥] In there you'll find the files responsible for getting data from your CMS.

-There is three main part in the directory :
+There is five main parts in the directory :

 -   The _data_ directory
+-   The _fields_ directory
+-   The _fragments_ directory
 -   The _queries_ directory
 -   The _index.js_ file